xyang2uchicago/BioTIP_application/README.md

-# BioTIP_Application: a collection of example analyses using the package BioTIP
+# BioTIP_Application: a collection of transcriptomic data analysis using the package BioTIP
 ## An Overview of BioTIP
-In short, BioTIP is an R-package designated for characterization of biological tipping-points.
-A more detailed overview - (1) what are tipping points, (2) how BioTIP improve on existing methods, (3) what datasets can BioTIP be applied to, and (4) how to install BioTIP - can be found at [BioTIP](https://github.com/xyang2uchicago/BioTIP).
+In short, BioTIP is an R-package designated for the characterization of biological tipping points.
+A more detailed overview - (1) what are tipping points, (2) how BioTIP improves on existing methods, (3) what datasets can BioTIP be applied to, and (4) how to install BioTIP - can be found at [BioTIP](https://github.com/xyang2uchicago/BioTIP).

 <a name='WORKFLOW'></a>
 ## BioTIP workflow